An outstanding, detached house in tiny Haws Bank, close to the centre of Coniston.

 A great retreat to get together in this outstanding cottage.

-Four bedrooms, all with TV: 1 x lower ground floor king-size double with en-suite shower, whirlpool bath, basin, WC plus dressing room & doors to garden, 1 x lower ground floor twin, 1 x lower ground floor double, 1 x double with en-suite shower, basin & WC.
+Over three floors.
+Four bedrooms: 1 x lower ground floor king-size double with en-suite shower, whirlpool bath, basin, WC plus dressing room & doors to garden, 1 x lower ground floor twin, 1 x lower ground floor double, 1 x double with en-suite shower, basin & WC.
 Lower ground floor bathroom with bath, shower over, basin, WC.
 Ground floor basin & WC.
 Kitchen with dining area.
 Utility room.
-Living room with woodburner & sofa bed.
+Sitting room with woodburner & sofa bed.

 About the location